Education is the Key to a Sustainable Future

-About the Instructor: Scott Marsyla is a graduate of Dunwoody College of Technology and is Certified in Residential and commercial HVAC/R and has 8 years of field experience.
+About the Instructor: Scott Marsyla is a graduate of Dunwoody College of Technology and is Certified in Residential and commercial HVAC/R and has 13 years of field experience and 5 years’ as an instructor.
 Licenses and certificates include Chief C Boiler’s license, Residential and Commercial HVAC/R Universal CFC Certification and is a Hazwoper Instructor.

 Location: Classes will be held at the Local 70 office, located at: 2722 County Road D East in White Bear Lake, Minnesota 55110 (one block North of Hwy 694).

 Cost: Tuition for the class is $590.00 for International Union of Operating Engineers members and $790.00 for non-members.
 (Cost of educational materials included in price of tuition)